 If you want to have a car…

-Unlike NYC, in Philly it’s feasible to own a car, but there are a few things you should know.
+Unlike NYC, it’s feasible to own a car in Philly–but there are a few things you should know.

 Highway access is good.
-Philadelphia has direct access to a huge network of highways, most notably I-95, which runs from north to south through the city, and the Schuylkill Expressway (I-76), which runs along the river.
+Philadelphia has direct access to a huge network of highways, most notably I-95, which runs from north to south through the city.
+And the Schuylkill Expressway (I-76), which runs along the Schuylkill River.
 Be especially careful with I-76, it’s infamous for choking rush hour traffic.

 Parking is horrible.
 Prepare to perpetually look for parking any time of day.
 Parking is so bad in Philly they even made a reality show about it.

 The PPA (Philadelphia Parking Authority) is also notoriously strict, so you can expect a few parking tickets per year.
 If you absolutely have to have a car, look for an apartment in Fairmount or University City.
 Or, find an apartment with a garage.

 Philadelphia doesn’t get nearly enough credit for a city with such great public transportation.